 For more information and directions "Attend to my cry; for I am brought very low; Deliver me from my persecutors, For they are stronger than I. Bring my soul out of prison, that I may praise Your name; The righteous shall surround me, For You shall deal b

-The Tower of Prayer meets in the A-frame chapel on the property of Northpoint Bible College 320 South Main Street Haverhill, MA.
-Parking entrance on Kingsbury Avenue.
+The Tower of Prayer meets in of CCF (Community Christian Fellowship) 358 Washington Street Haverhill, MA.
+Parking located the rear of the building and enter through the handicap ramp entrance on Shepherd Street.
 We gather from 6:30 to 8:00 pm every Sunday.
 There are three doors we enter through to serve as an intercessor partnering with the Father's heart.

-1. As we enter the 1st door, we give thanks for the blood of the Lamb and the power of the cross.
+1. As we enter the building we give thanks for the blood of the Lamb and the power of the cross.
 We dedicate ourselves as a living sacrifice to serve Him in intercession for the healing of the land.

-2. The 2nd door entered -the inner room is for us to take a few moments for the Holy Spirit to search our hearts.
+2. The 2nd step is to take a few moments for the Holy Spirit to search our hearts.
 Cleansing us from anything that would hinder our time of worship and intercession.
 To serve in intercession requires clean hands and a pure heart.

-3. The 3rd door we enter into the Holy Place of worship and intercession.
-We are hidden in Christ and His Righteousness, we are cleansed and covered, ready to serve in intercession.
+3. The 3rd step as we enter the sanctuary, the Holy Place of worship and intercession.
+We are hidden in Christ and His Righteousness, we are cleansed and covered, ready to worship the Lord and serve in intercession.

 In non-essentials, liberty: The list of non-essentials is as big and wide as the heart of liberty.
 Here we go beyond mere tolerance to acceptance of diversity.
 We need to be able to say that it is not only okay to have variety of worship forms, musical selections, clergy styles, program offerings and service opportunities; it is good and healthy for the life of the church.
 Tolerance is too easy; acceptance is our real challenge.